deeplearninc/relaax/README.md

 We have some preconfigured (*.yaml) files to run experiments.

-You can find one to run DeepMind Lab there:
+You can find one to run DeepMind Lab there (use DA3C algorithm):
 `relaax/config/da3c_lab_demo.yaml`

 You should check the `action_size` parameter, which is environment dependent.

+The full set of actions consists of 11-types of interactions:
+- look_left
+- look_right
+- look_up
+- look_down
+- strafe_left
+- strafe_right
+- forward
+- backward
+- fire
+- jump
+- crouch

 ## [RELAAX Server](#contents)